DawnbrandBots/deck-transfer-for-master-duel/docs/TESTS.md

    **When** I click "Import YDK file" OR "Import YDK and save" on an official database edit deck page and upload that file

    **Then** the text boxes on the page are unchanged AND a pop-up appears with an error message, which can be closed by clicking "OK"

+## Export functional tests

+The extension should be installed and enabled.
+To view a public deck, navigate to [Deck Search](https://www.db.yugioh-card.com/yugiohdb/deck_search.action) on the official database and choose any deck.
+You do not have to be logged in for this.
+To view a private deck, log in and navigate to My Deck as before and choose any deck.
+Any official database language setting will work for these, but the injected buttons may not have translated labels.

+1. **Given** I am viewing a public deck on the official database

+   **When** I click "Export YDK"

+   **Then** I am prompted to download a YDK file whose name matches the name of deck AND the contents of the YDK file match the shown deck

+1. **Given** I am viewing a public deck on the official database

+   **When** I click "Export YDKE to clipboard"

+   **Then** a pop-up appears saying "Deck copied to clipboard!"
+AND when I paste the YDKE URL on my clipboard, it matches the shown deck

+1. **Given** I am viewing a public deck on the official database

+   **When** I click "Export to YGOPRODECK"

+   **Then** the YGOPRODECK [deck builder](https://ygoprodeck.com/deckbuilder/) is opened and loaded with the same deck and name

+1. **Given** I am viewing a private deck on the official database

+   **When** I click "Export YDK"

+   **Then** I am prompted to download a YDK file whose name matches the name of deck AND the contents of the YDK file match the shown deck

+1. **Given** I am viewing a private deck on the official database

+   **When** I click "Export YDKE to clipboard"

+   **Then** a pop-up appears saying "Deck copied to clipboard!"
+AND when I paste the YDKE URL on my clipboard, it matches the shown deck

+1. **Given** I am viewing a private deck on the official database

+   **When** I click "Export to YGOPRODECK"

+   **Then** the YGOPRODECK [deck builder](https://ygoprodeck.com/deckbuilder/) is opened and loaded with the same deck and name